Make Up a System (2.0)

 Initiation

-As an aside, the door contacts are GRI Magnesphere units (these provide a high level of protection against bypass for relatively little incremental expense over a standard reed), and the deadbolt monitoring is accomplished using SDC MS-18 mortise strikes.
+As an aside, the door contacts are GRI Magnasphere units (these provide a high level of protection against bypass for relatively little incremental expense over a standard reed), and the deadbolt monitoring is accomplished using SDC MS-18 mortise strikes.

 Building Life Safety